Donald Vroon: Perspectives

-Family & early years
+Family and early years

 Vroon is the son of Peter R. Vroon, former Republican member of the Pennsylvania House of Representatives.

 According to biographical sources, Vroon grew up in New York and listened only to classical music.
 He developed an interest in theology, which led him to earn a Master of Theology degree (ThM) degree from Princeton Theological Seminary in 1968.
 He worked as a Methodist minister from 1964 to 1972 and as a part-time instructor of Christian ethics at the University of Buffalo from 1982 to 1985.